collective/awesome-plone/README.md

   * [collective.cover](https://github.com/collective/collective.cover) - Allows the creation of elaborate covers built around a drag-and-drop interface.
   * [collective.contentsections](https://github.com/collective/collective.contentsections) - This product offers a block approach for Plone 6 Classic based entirely on Dexterity content types.

-* Tiles - title are blocks of configurable content used by plone.app.mosaic.
+* Tiles - tiles are blocks of configurable content used by plone.app.mosaic.

+  * [plone.app.standardtiles](https://github.com/plone/plone.app.standardtiles) - A set of standard tiles used by Mosaic, but can be used from any other tile manager.
   * [collective.tiles.carousel](https://github.com/collective/collective.tiles.carousel) - A slider tile for plone.app.mosaic based on the carousel component of Bootstrap 5.
-  * [plone.app.standardtiles](https://github.com/plone/plone.app.standardtiles) - A set of standard tiles used by Mosaic, but can be used from any other tile manager.
   * [collective.tiles.advancedstatic](https://github.com/collective/collective.tiles.advancedstatic) - A tile that shows html text (similar to the static text portlet), with some additional configuration like the possibility to add custom css classes.
   * [collective.tiles.collection](https://github.com/collective/collective.tiles.collection) - A tile that shows a set of collection results with possibility to choose (and develop) custom layouts.

-## Themes

-* [plonetheme.tokyo](https://github.com/collective/plonetheme.tokyo) - Tokyo Theme for Plone implements Bootstrap 4 into Plone, with an emphasis on keeping things as close to "default" as possible.
-* [plonetheme.grueezibuesi](https://github.com/collective/plonetheme.grueezibuesi) - A kitten inspired theme for Plone 6.
-* [collective.sidebar](https://github.com/collective/collective.sidebar) - A sidebar that consolidates toolbar and navigation.
-* [collective.editablemenu](https://github.com/RedTurtle/collective.editablemenu) - A customizable navigation menu for Plone.

 ## Content and utilities for content